darkskyapp/translations/README.md

 Appendix A: Forecast Summary Format
 -----------------------------------

+Below is a listing of every possible machine-readable summary produced by Forecast.
+The listing is recursive so as to better describe how the various structural components interact.

 ### Moment Summaries

+When the API is producing a text summary for a single moment in time (that is, `currently.summary` and `hourly.data[N].summary`), summaries of the following structure are produced:

 *   `["title", WEATHER_CONDITION]`
 *   `["title", ["and", WEATHER_CONDITION, WEATHER_CONDITION]]`

+The `"title"` component is never used in any other situation, and signifies that (in English, anyway) these conditions represent phrases rather than complete sentences; as such, they are capitalized like a *title* (that is, each word is capitalized and there is no punctuation).
+For all below cases, the `"summary"` component wraps the construction (signifying that the summary represents a full, English sentence, meaning that only the first word is capitalized, and the sentence is to end with a period).

+`"and"` is used all over the place.
+Sorry.

 ### Hour Summaries

+For text summaries for the next hour (that is, `minutely.summary`), summaries of the following formats are produced:

 *   `["sentence", ["for-hour", WEATHER_CONDITION]]`
 *   `["sentence", ["starting-in", PRECIPITATION_TYPE, ["minutes", NUMBER]]]`